 To find out more please see our terms and conditions.

-You'll take just over half your modules in mathematics, mechanical sciences and applied mechanics.
-The remainder of your modules covers a range of engineering and science topics and includes a project, as well as laboratory work related to the Marine Technology.
+During the Foundation Year you take just over half your modules in mathematics, mechanical sciences and applied mechanics.
+The remainder of your modules covers a range of engineering and science topics relating to Marine Technology.

 |Foundation Year Project||10|